rahiuhn/TCGA-Datasets/README.md

 # TCGA-Datasets
-The files contains clinical and gene expression data of 9 TCGA projects.
+The files contains clinical and gene expression data of 9 TCGA projects (Link: https://portal.gdc.cancer.gov/projects).

 ## Clinical Files
 The csv files containing term "clinfile" contain the clinical data of the given project.
 For example, "TCGA-BLCA_clinfile.csv" contains clinical data of the project TCGA-BLCA.